likithh03/Logger/README.md

 ✅ Ignores special keys like Shift, Ctrl, and Alt.

 ## **Usage**
 1. Run the script.
-2. Provide consent for logging.
-3. Enter a word to track.
+2. Enter a word to track.
-4. The script will track keystrokes and display the word count in real time.
+3. The script will track keystrokes and display the word count in real time.
-5. All logged keystrokes will be saved in `log.txt`.
+4. All logged keystrokes will be saved in `log.txt`.

 ## **Requirements**
 - Python 3.x